RomLmbrt/SurfplanAdapter/README.md

     python -m scripts.process_surfplan_files --kite_name=TUDELFT_V3_KITE
 ```

-## Processing your Surfplan Design
+## Processing your own Surfplan Design

 1. Export your kite design from SurfPlan:
    - Export the main design as a `.txt` file.